Shuttle/Shuttle.Esb.Samples/Handlers/Shuttle.PublishSubscribe/README.md

 docker run -d --name sql -h sql -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Pass!000" -e "MSSQL_PID=Express" -p 1433:1433 -v C:\SQLServer.Data\:/var/opt/mssql/data mcr.microsoft.com/mssql/server:2019-latest
 ```

-When you reference the `Shuttle.Esb.Sql.Subscription` package a `scripts` folder is included in the relevant package folder.
-Click on the NuGet referenced assembly in the `Dependencies` and navigate to the package folder (in the `Path` property) to find the `scripts` folder.

-The `{version}` bit will be in a `semver` format.

-> Create a new database called **Shuttle** and execute the script `{provider}\SubscriptionManagerCreate.sql` in the newly created database.
+> Create a new database called **Shuttle**

-This will create the required structures that the subscription manager will use to store the subcriptions.
-However, this step is optional as the `SqlSubscriptionService` implementation will create any required structures.
-In many cases one would need to create the structures manually, such as in production environments, so the script execution process is included for completeness.
+The implementation will create any required database structures on startup.
+If you need to execute the creation scripts manually, please reference the [source code](https://github.com/Shuttle/Shuttle.Esb.Sql.Subscription).

 Whenever the `Publish` method is invoked on the `ServiceBus` instance the registered `ISubscriptionService` instance is asked for the subscribers to the published message type.
 These are retrieved from the Sql Server database for the implementation we are using.